 We offer both

-and our major with emphasis in actuarial mathematics and statistics is designed for students planning
+and our major with an actuarial science concentration is designed for students planning

 For graduate students, we offer